phbruce/attask/README.md

 # Attask Ruby Client

-This gem is a interface that allows you to make requisitions in the attask.
+This gem is an interface that allows you to make requisitions in the attask.
 Check it out the [documentation](https://developers.workfront.com/api-docs/).

 ## Instalation